epfl-lara/stainless/options.rst

 Additionally, if you need to pass options to the ``scalac`` frontend of Leon, you can do it by using a single dash ``-``.
 For example, ``-Ybrowse:typer``.

-The rest of this section presents all command-line options that Leon recognizes.
+The rest of this section presents command-line options that Leon recognizes.
+For more up-to-date list, please invoke ``leon --help``.

 Choosing which Leon feature to use
 ----------------------------------